If you love bold and complex flavor, this curry is a delicious combination of spices and aromatics, with hints of sweet, savory, and spicy flavors.

 1/4 tsp ground cinnamon

-Pinch of chili powder (optional, for mild heat)
+Pinch chili powder (optional, keep mild)

 2 Cups of Cooked Rice (For Serving)